goostengine/goost-docs/development/general_principles.rst

 No need to wait
 ~~~~~~~~~~~~~~~

-We use Goost as a bridge that allows us to implement features independently of
+We use Goost both as a platform and a bridge that allows us to implement
-Godot's review process and release cycles.
-Following this kind of development
+features independently of Godot's review process and release cycles.
+Following
-approach helps us to port existing Goost features to Godot itself with ease in
+this kind of development approach helps us to port existing Goost features to
-the future, given that a particular feature is eventually approved for Godot
+Godot itself with ease in the future, but only if we're certain that a
-development.
-If you think that a particular feature might be a bit controversial
+particular feature is actually approved for Godot development.
+If you think that
-to implement directly in Godot, in all likelihood you should consider
+a particular feature might be a bit controversial to implement directly in
-contributing to Goost.
-Don't allow your feature proposals and pull requests
+Godot, in all likelihood you should consider contributing to Goost.
+Don't allow
-stagnate in the Limbo!
+your feature proposals and pull requests stagnate in the Limbo!

 Maximum workflow compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~